Master of Nursing Science Admission requirements

 - the contact details of two professional referees

 In ranking applications, the Selection Committee will consider prior academic performance and where relevant the work experience.

 The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Student Application and Selection Procedure.

 All applicants must also meet the University's English language requirements.
 Further details are available on the Future Students' Graduate English language requirements web page.

 Applicants are assumed to have some grounding at a tertiary level in human anatomy before commencing the course.
-Students without such grounding can take the online subject Human Anatomy for Nursing Students to prepare for the course.
+Students without such grounding can take the online subject Introductory Human Physiology for nursing students to prepare for the course.

 If your Bachelor degree was awarded at an overseas university, your qualification will be assessed for equivalency using available resources.
 The Australian Government provides a qualification assessment service through Australian Education International, should you wish to submit evidence of equivalency with your application.

 If your qualification documents are not in English, you must provide an official translation with the original documents.

 Students who successfully gain a place in the Master of Nursing Science must meet several additional enrolment requirements upon course commencement.
 Further information will be provided in your enrolment pack.